How to find Instagram influencers [w/ free and paid tools]

 There are a number of tools to find influencers on Instagram.
 As you would expect, some of them are free, some are freemium, and some are paid.
 Here are the best Instagram discovery tools in no particular order.

 We stand by the belief that our own tool, Awario, is perfect for finding Instagram influencers.
 It’s a social media monitoring tool that crawls billions of pages, finds Instagram users that mention a given industry, brand, or any other set of keywords, and calculates how many people have the potential to see these posts.
 Based on this information, the tool shows you a list of Instagram (or any other) influencers in your niche as well as your brand advocates and the brand advocates of your competitors.

-Awario has a free 14-day trial, so you can try before you buy.
-Then the pricing starts from $29/month.
+Awario has a free 7-day trial, so you can try before you buy.

 Klear is a freemium tool that works great for finding Instagram influencers.
 Klear identifies audiences’ interests, geographic location, age groups, gender, and reach to find influencers that are the most suitable for your brand.
 Klear also tracks Instagram Stories, saves the ones that mention your campaign, and gives you access to data such as post reach and followers demographics to measure the results of the influencer marketing campaign.

 Heepsy is an influencer discovery tool that has both paid and free options.
 A free membership allows keyword search, category filter, and location filter.
 Heepsy doesn’t search the whole Internet - instead, it has a database of 7 million influencers with 5K+ followers from which it chooses the ones that suit your brand best based on their category, area, engagement level, and other metrics.
 It lets you create influencer lists, export data and start a conversation with the influencer of your choice.